galgocmc/self-replicating_automata/sdsr_loops/README.md

 ## Sources

 Unfortunately, there isn't much information available online for SDSR loops apart from a brief mention in the Wikipedia page for Langton's Loops.
+The original journal article appears to be lost in time, but the abstract can be found [here](http://interjournal.org/manuscript_abstract.php?2404).